nagasudhirpulla/taming_python/blog/skills/flask_directory_listing.md

 baseFolderPath = r'C:\Abcd'
 print('filePath=',safe_join(baseFolderPath, urlPath).replace('\\', '/'))
 ```
-* The advantage of using safe_join over os.path.join is that it ensures that files above the server base folder are not served.
-Hence an security issue can be addressed using safe_join function
+* The advantage of using `safe_join` over `os.path.join` is that it ensures that files above the server base folder are not served.
+Hence a security issue can be addressed using safe_join function

 ## Get parent folder path of a folder
 * For navigational purposes, we need to create a link for the parent folder of the current folder being displayed